Backing Up and Restoring Dash Enterprise (Multi-node)

 EOF

-where &lt;container-registry&gt; is your private container registry.
+where &lt;container-registry&gt; is your private container registry hostname.

 Restoring Dash Enterprise on the Destination Cluster